Louis-Chitiz/Task-Battery-Louis/README.md

 TODO:

+### Refactoring
+  - Create library of common functions
+  - Rearrange the filesystem to make task scripts accessible at a higher level
+  - Get rid off all unnecessary code (a lot)
+  - Unit testing all functions
+  - Document everything
+  - Create low level task schema (abstract class)
+### New features
   - Create common config file which is human readable
   - Have a script to edit the config file through a gui
   - Modernize the data collection (SQL)?
-- Set new data collection to run in parallel to not intterrupt current collection
+  - Set new data collection to run in parallel to not interrupt current collection
-- Create library of common functions
-- Refactor the filesystem to make task scripts accessible at a higher level
-- Document everything
-- Create low level task schema (abstract class)
   - SQL server???
-- Get rid off all unnecessary code (a lot)
-- Unit testing all functions